 An early-ripening grape Godello tends to produce well-structured, intense white wines with floral and mature fruit aromas.
 But at the same time, a combination of varying terroirs and differing techniques means Godello can often often produce quite a broad spectrum of styles.
 Our favourites right now come from Isidro Fernández at Casar de Burbia in DO Bierzo.

-White Garnacha (white)
+Garnacha Blanca (white)

-Like its red counterpart, White Garnacha originated in northern Spain.
+Like its red counterpart, Garnacha Blanca originated in northern Spain.
 Its heartland is the DO Terra Alta in southern Catalunya where it occupies some 1,400 Ha – one-third of the global total.
 Here the hot days are balanced by cooler nights.
 That injects freshness into the growing process and produces wines with high alcohol content balanced with green fruits and citrus notes.

 Up in the north west of Spain, Mencía is king of the reds and is already finding its way abroad with wines from Bierzo and Ribeira Sacra.
 This grape profile is on the up thanks to winemakers like Raúl Pérez or Isidro Fernández who are working old vines on small, hillside plots, and to uncle and nephew combo Ricardo Pérez and Álvaro Palacios who did so much to put Priorat on the international wine map.